Peer-Reviewed Journal Articles

 - "Missed Cues on Tibet," The South China Morning Post, February 28, 2009.

 What and who drives China’s maritime behavior in its offshore disputes such as the South China Sea dispute and the Senkaku/Diaoyu Islands dispute?
 We argue that Chinese maritime patrols within twelve nautical miles and beyond twelve nautical miles but within the contiguous zone, because of their divergent international legal implications, are determined by two separate causal processes.
 The former is of high stakes likely decided by senior officials at the central state level, whereas the latter is of low stakes likely determined by local to mid-level operational offices based on operational factors.
 We test these hypotheses on the weekly frequencies of Chinese maritime patrols near the Diaoyu/Senkaku Islands since 2012.
-We find that the concurrence of major national diplomatic events has a significant pacifying effect on Chinese maritime patrols within twelve nautical miles of the Islands, while the imposition and the lifting of China’s fishing ban increases Chinese maritime patrols in the contiguous area.
+We find that the concurrence of major national diplomatic events has a significant pacifying effect on Chinese maritime patrols within twelve nautical miles of the Islands, while the imposition and the lifting of China’s fishing ban increase Chinese maritime patrols in the contiguous area.
 These statistical findings lend strong support to our theory.
-This study has important implications for understanding the bureaucratic processes in Chinese foreign policy making on territorial disputes.
+This study has important implications for understanding the bureaucratic processes in Chinese foreign policy-making on territorial disputes.